Helsinki harbour rail

+History

-Early history and expansion to maximum extent
+Early history and expansion

 The railway and its sidings in 1930, marked with red.

 A view of a former rail yard near Maria Hospital in 2007, facing south.

 The construction of the harbour rail began in 1891, although the first plans for the track had been made in 1870.
 The first train to Eteläsatama ran in December 1893 and the line was inaugurated in the next spring, on 8 April 1894, when it reached the Old Market Hall near the Market Square.
 The extension of the rails to Katajanokka was completed in September 1895.
 The length of the new track was 5.49 km and it included 4.292 km of side tracks.
 The track also included Finland's first, 74 metres long, railway tunnel in Kaivopuisto, and the bridge under Mannerheimintie was Finland's first concrete bridge.

 Originally, the track began at Helsinki rail depot and VR warehouses, then ran under Heikinkatu (after Winter War called Mannerheimintie) and continued in a cutting to Ruoholahti.
 From Ruoholahti the track went via Hietalahti to Merisatama (Ullanlinna) in the middle of Telakkakatu and from there onwards along the edge of Kaivopuisto to the tip of Katajanokka.
 It was then around 7 km long.
 There were five locations with sidings: Ruoholahti, Länsisatama, Merisatama, Eteläsatama and Katajanokka.
 Katajanokka, Eteläsatama and Merisatama were built when the line was built, the other two were built as Länsisatama developed later on.
 The track had a tunnel south of the Olympiaterminaali, and at the Market Square there were two turning bridges at the Cholera basin and at the Katajanokka canal, and one in Hietalahti.
 The first 1.5 km were without level crossings because of running in a cutting, but there were several level crossings between Ruoholahti and Katajanokka.
 The most famous level crossing was the one for pedestrians in Kaivopuisto.
 Two children were involved in a level crossing accident in May 1913 and died.
 For decades, even until 1980's, someone made crosses in the ballast sand between sleepers on the site of the accident.
 There are lots of preserved pictures of the crosses.
 It is not known to date who made the crosses.